MohitGoel9456/Liquide/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

-## Step 1: Start the Metro Server
+## Step 1: Install the dependencies

-First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.

-To start Metro, run the following command from the _root_ of your React Native project:
+Use the follwoing command to install the required dependencies

 ```bash
 # using npm